|

 her, we merely

 console ourselves for the fact that it’s not going to happen.
-If Art is that which holds
+If art is what holds

 a mirror up to